 Listening is one of the most important skills you can have.
-How well you listen has a major impact on your job effectiveness, and on the quality of your relationships with others.
+How well you listen has a major impact on your job effectiveness and on the quality of your relationships with others.

-In fact most of us are not, and research suggests that we remember between 25 percent and 50 percent of what we hear.
-That means that when you talk to your boss, colleagues, customers or spouse for 10 minutes, they pay attention to less than half of the conversation.
-This is dismal!
+Given all the listening that we do, you would think we'd be good at it!
+In fact, most of us are not, and research suggests that we only remember between 25 percent and 50 percent of what we hear, as described by Edgar Dale's Cone of Experience.
+That means that when you talk to your boss, colleagues, customers, or spouse for 10 minutes, they pay attention to less than half of the conversation.

 Turn it around and it reveals that when you are receiving directions or being presented with information, you aren't hearing the whole message either.
 You hope the important parts are captured in your 25-50 percent, but what if they're not?

 Clearly, listening is a skill that we can all benefit from improving.
-By becoming a better listener, you will improve your productivity, as well as your ability to influence, persuade and negotiate.
+By becoming a better listener, you can improve your productivity, as well as your ability to influence, persuade and negotiate.
 What's more, you'll avoid conflict and misunderstandings.
 All of these are necessary for workplace success!

-In order to do this you must pay attention to the other person very carefully.
+In order to do this, you must pay attention to the other person very carefully.

 To understand the importance of this, ask yourself if you've ever been engaged in a conversation when you wondered if the other person was listening to what you were saying.
 You wonder if your message is getting across, or if it's even worthwhile continuing to speak.
 It feels like talking to a brick wall and it's something you want to avoid.

 Give the speaker your undivided attention, and acknowledge the message.
 Recognize that non-verbal communication also "speaks" loudly.

 Our personal filters, assumptions, judgments, and beliefs can distort what we hear.
 As a listener, your role is to understand what is being said.
-This may require you to reflect what is being said and ask questions.
+This may require you to reflect on what is being said and to ask questions.

 Interrupting is a waste of time.
 It frustrates the speaker and limits full understanding of the message.

-Start using active listening today to become a better communicator, improve your workplace productivity, and develop better relationships.
+Start using active listening techniques today to become a better communicator, improve your workplace productivity, and develop better relationships.